-Edited by Mian Sheilette Ong, Anonymous, Rebecca M., Robbi and 3 others
+Edited by Mian Sheilette Ong, Rebecca M., Robbi, Lynn and 3 others

 There are dog people, cat people, and fish people.
-If you are not any one of these pet lovers, then you may be somewhere along the lines of the exotic.
+If you aren't one of these pet lovers, then you're tastes may be more along the lines of the exotic.

-Do you think and feel you are ready to take on a much more challenging pet at home?
-If you are nodding your head with enthusiasm now, then you would probably like to consider getting a sugar glider.
+Do you think you are ready to take on a much more challenging pet at home?
+If you are nodding your head with enthusiasm, you might want to consider getting a Sugar Glider.

-Peraurus breviceps (Latin word for "short-headed rope-dancer), commonly known as the sugar glider, is much smaller than a dog or a cat.
+Peraurus Breviceps (Latin for "short-headed rope-dancer), commonly known as the Sugar Glider, is much smaller than a dog or a cat.
 It is arboreal and omnivorous.

 It is known as a gliding possum, and categorized as a marsupial.
-The name "sugar glider" comes from the animal's preference for sugary or sweet foods and their gliding ability similar to that of the flying squirrel.
-If you want to experience a different kind of pet relationship, then you should know how to raise a sugar glider the best way you can.
+The name "Sugar Glider" comes from the animal's preference for sugary or sweet foods and their ability to glide, similar to that of the flying squirrel.
+If you want to experience a different kind of pet relationship, this article will give you some suggestions and information you should have, regarding the raising of a Sugar Glider the best way you can.

 Considerations in Choosing the Right Sugar Glider

-The following are important considerations in raising your sugar glider:
+The following are important considerations when raising your sugar glider:

-- 4Temperament.The temperament of sugar gliders is not dependent on their sex.
-Neutering will not make any difference in improving the male gliders' behavior.
+- 4The temperament of Sugar Gliders is not dependent on their sex.
+Neutering will not make a difference in the male Sugar Gliders' behavior.
 Males are territorial, especially as they grow older.
-If you choose to neuter the male sugar glider that you get, you need to have to talk to your vet about it.
+If you're considering neutering your male Sugar Glider, ask the advise of your vet before you do.Temperament.